hellomouse/TPT-Ultimata/Wiki/elements/ION.md

 ## Technical
 #### Properties
 **tmp2:** Saves the quantum state ID for the ION.
 The raw quantum state is inaccessible.
 Changing this value to an invalid state (0 or non-existent state) will cause any quantum states the ION is in to decohere and a new quantum state to be assigned to the ION.

+**flags:** If > 0 then a quantum state was assigned.
+You should not modify this value manually.